brigitte-bigi/WhakerPy/README.md

 >>> webbrowser.open_new_tab(file_whakerpy)
 ```

-## Create a web application frontend with dynamic HTML content
+### Create a web application frontend with dynamic HTML content

 For a quick start, see the file `sample.py` in the repo.
 It shows a very simple solution to create a server that can handle dynamic content.
 This content is created from a custom `BaseResponseRecipe()` object, available in the file `samples/response.py`.
 The response is the interface between a local back-end python application and the web front-end.

-For a more complex example of an already in-used web frontend, see: <https://sourceforge.net/p/sppas/code/ci/master/tree/sppas/ui/swapp/app_setup/setupmaker.py>.
+For a more complex example of an already in-used application web frontend, see: <https://sourceforge.net/p/sppas/code/ci/master/tree/sppas/ui/swapp/app_setup/setupmaker.py>.

 ## Projects using WhakerPy

 WhakerPy was initially developed within SPPAS <https://sppas.org>.
 It was extracted from its original software by the author to lead its own life as standalone package.
 The "setup" of SPPAS is entirely based on `whakerpy` API.

 Other projects: